rgertenbach/JSplyr/README.md

 #### Arguments

 <b>right:</b> The right table to be joined onto this table.
-<b>method:</b> The join method
+<b>method:</b> The join method.
 <b>lkeys:</b> An array containing a number of strings that indicate the field names of the left table to be joined by.
 <b>rkeys:</b> An rrays of the same length as lkeys containing the field names of the right table to be joined by.
 <b>empty:</b> The value to fill a row with if the join result is the equivalent of NULL.
 The default is `undefined.`

 #### Example
 ```javascript